Relational electromagnetism and the electromagnetic force: Introduction and Historical Background

+The main goal of the present work is to obtain the expression of an electromagnetic force without any reference to the ether, using the theoretical tools available by 1873 (Maxwell's Treatise).
+Our claim is that at that historical point it was possible to formulate the electromagnetic force on charged particles (and Maxwell equations) completely ether-free, resorting to research that was known around 1892.

-The present work will show how the line of thought that Lorentz followed can be implemented taking inspiration in Maxwell's approach without resorting to the ether, thus moving away from absolute space and back to a relational space.
+We will show how the line of thought that Lorentz followed can be implemented taking inspiration in Maxwell's approach without resorting to the ether, thus moving away from absolute space and back to a relational space.
 In so doing, we need to begin by reconsidering Maxwell's electromagnetism from the standpoint of Ludwig Lorenz, who was the first in deducing from experiments the wave equations for light as a transversal wave phenomena \citep{lore61}.
-After removing the ether, Lorenz argument \citep{lore67} must be acknowledged as the first correct conception of electromagnetism.
-Maxwell only disputed the primacy in time of his work over Lorenz' but not his rational argument \citep[{[805],}][]{maxw73}.
-Nevertheless, Maxwell's ether-based argument introducing the ``displacement current'' must be rejected despite its constant repetition.
+After removing the ether, Lorenz argument \citep{lore67} must be acknowledged as the first \footnote{In his Treatise, Maxwell reclaims the primacy in time of his work over Lorenz' while he does not contend Lorenz' rational argument \citep[{[805],}][]{maxw73}.} correct conception of electromagnetism.

+After his experimental observations \citep{lore61}, Ludwig Lorenz proposed that light is a transverse vibration phenomenon responding to the wave equation.
+The idea of electromagnetic waves was circulating at least since 1857 after work by Kirchhoff \citet{kirchhoff1857liv} and Weber \citep{poge57,webe64}.
+Their waves, however, were present inside material media (e.g., in wires).
+Lorenz' work \citep{lore67} combines elements from both Weber and Kirchhoff, regarding light as the perception of an electromagnetic oscillation outside matter.
+Lorenz considered that Weber's equations had experimental support only in experiments involving slow motion and could be regarded as a first order approximation to wave propagation\footnote{Notice that by those times Weber's theory was able to explain all electromagnetic phenomena experimentally known, as Maxwell recognised in his 1865 foundational work.}.